CodyAskew9/web-sprint-challenge-advanced-web-applications/README.md

 1. Explain what a token is used for.

+A token is used to authorize a user to access specific components/ content

 2. What steps can you take in your web apps to keep your data secure?

+Use private routes

+assign roles to limit the content users have access to

+use unique tokens for each user

 3. Describe how web servers work.

+A web sever hosts the code that will load to a user's page when they request it by typing in a url, loading an app, etc, and navigating it's contents.

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+Create by using POST

+Read by using GET

+Update by using PUT or DELETE

+Delete by using DELETE